danrohangit/Systems-Apps/README.md

 # Systems-Apps
-Systems and applications created with a wide variety of programming languages during school and free time
+Links to systems and applications created with a wide variety of programming languages during school and free time